Application for divorce

 2. A report on earlier divorce cases started by either spouse, issued under the Central Registry of Divorce Proceedings Regulations (Canada).
 O. Reg.
 114/99, r.
 36 (4).

-(a) confirms that all the information in the application is correct, except as stated in the affidavit;
+1. Confirmation that all the information in the application is correct, except as stated in the affidavit.

-(b) if no marriage certificate or marriage registration certificate has been filed, provides sufficient information to prove the marriage;
+2. If no marriage certificate or marriage registration certificate has been filed, sufficient information to prove the marriage.

-(c) contains proof of any previous divorce or the death of a party’s previous spouse, unless the marriage took place in Canada;
+3. Proof of any previous divorce or the death of a party’s previous spouse, unless the marriage took place in Canada.

-(d) contains the information about arrangements for support of any children of the marriage required by paragraph 11 (1) (b) of the Divorce Act (Canada), and attaches as exhibits the income and financial information required by section 21 of the child support guidelines; and
+4. The information about arrangements for support of any children of the marriage required by paragraph 11 (1) (b) of the Divorce Act (Canada), and the income and financial information required by section 21 of the child support guidelines attached as exhibits.

 (6) The applicant shall file with the affidavit,